About Us

 Rhode Island State Director - Jessica Lynch, P.E., General Manager/Chief Engineer, Portsmouth Water & Fire District, RI

-Vermont State Director - Michael Barsotti, Director of Water Quality and Production, Champlain Water District, VT
+Vermont State Director - Joseph Duncan, P.E., General Manager, Champlain Water District, South Burlington, VT

 Director-At-Large - Thomas Garrity, Director of Sales, TiSALES, Sudbury, MA